 - Kidney stones

 Typically, one waits for several hours for a medical imaging test at a hospital’s emergency room.
-At the The Radiology Clinic a patient is taken for examination as soon as possible.
+At The Radiology Clinic, a patient is taken for examination as soon as possible.
 We only use the most modern equipment.
 As a matter of fact, we look forward to discussing the advantages of digital x-ray with you and scheduling your appointment today.